Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 $375 $695 in 1999

 Kristina, design number 4074, was the second sculpture released in the trio of ballerinas.
 She measures 6 3/4" tall.
 The very design invites damage if not carefully handled.
 The raised arms with fingers extended over her head is a dramatic and eye-catching pose.
 While care may have been taken by previous owners to avoid breaking fingers, the flowers, leaves and curls of hair on her head are often broken off and missing.
-Sadly, the lace sash around her waist is also is frequently found missing chunks from the bow where misplaced fingers and thumbs snapped off pieces.
+Sadly, the lace sash around her waist is also frequently found missing chunks from the bow where misplaced fingers and thumbs snapped off pieces.
 She is certainly one of the most stunning ballet sculptures released by Cybis when found in mint condition.
 There are no known color or design variations.

 Issue / Completed Price